Davie, Florida • Primary-source investigative summary

 This program was built without public deliberation.
 Changing that requires public presence.

-• Attend Town Council: Ask about retention limits, access controls, LEARN sharing, and independent auditing during public comment.
+• Attend Town Council: Ask about retention limits, access controls, LEARN sharing, interagency data agreements, and independent auditing during public comment.

 • Attend CRA Board meetings: Ask them to explain the FY2026 Flock line item and why Flock has no registered contract in the Town system.